Priyankaa2503/heartDiseaseDiagnosis-d2k/README.md

 ## Conclusion

 - The MLops pipeline with ensemble techniques ensures unbiased Heart Disease diagnosis models, promoting equitable predictions for diverse demographics.
-- The deployment demonstrates practical implementation of ethical healthcare solutions, emphasizing transparency and accountability.
+- The deployment demonstrates a practical implementation of ethical healthcare solutions, emphasizing transparency and accountability.
 - The collaboration and innovation among participants underscore the collective drive toward fair and reliable healthcare models.